Ladmins24/Ladmins24/README.md

 - 👋 Hi, I’m @Ladmins24
-- 👀 I’m interested in accesbility and creating, stories, art, and designs
+- 👀 I’m interested in accesbility and creating stories, art, and sci-fi designs
 - 🌱 I’m currently learning how to make documents accessible
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me ...